Blog /

 | Driver education required | Yes |

-Night driving rules
+Night driving rules in Kentucky

-Your supervising driver must be at least 21 years old and have a valid driver’s license.
-They need to sit in the front passenger seat and be ready to take over at any time.
+Your supervising driver must be at least 21 and hold a valid license.

 Curfew restrictions